heavyblotto/memorativa/docs/2-application-design/ii-game-description.md

 Creating concepts generate new glass beads.
 These glass beads are "synthesis" beads.
 They denote successfully synthesized concepts in the game.

-As play progresses, the AI will continue to guide the player with AI analysis to help the player synthesize concepts and ideas that arise from the relationships, replies and prompts.
-It will also ensure that the player attends to the entire ecosystem of the game.

-After a certain amount of game play, **symbolic lenses** become available to the player to better understand  memory houses and their concepts and relationships.
-Symbolic lenses work in conjunction with **perspectives**, further refining the player's experience.

-The first symbolic lens to unlock is the **astrological lens**, which begins a progressive disclosure of the various mechanics, symbols, times and durations associated with the astrological system.
-The use of the horoscope chart (with details and variations progressively shown to the player) is the primary symbolic chart for the symbolic lens.
+The astrological lens, which begins a progressive disclosure of the various mechanics, symbols, times and durations associated with the astrological system and the use of the horoscope chart (with details and variations progressively shown to the player) is the primary symbolic lens for Memorativa.

 The player may ask the AI any questions about the game, the rules, the memory houses, the perspectives, the lenses, or the glass beads.
 He may ask about new or existing prompts or replies, or suggestions for new prompts and replies to add to the memory houses that could follow a long-term exploration or curation strategy.